Coronavirus: Pubs to stay closed until August 10th amid new push on face masks

 The wearing of face coverings is expected to be made compulsory in shops and other indoor public spaces following a meeting of Cabinet on Wednesday.

-It is understood the Cabinet has decided to roll back some previous easing of restrictions, and reduce the number of people currently allowed to gather together indoors.
+It is understood the Cabinet has decided to delay the planned easing of coronavirus restrictions on the number of people permitted at indoor and outdoor gatherings.

 A move to the fourth and final phase of the plan to ease coronavirus restrictions will not now take place on July 20th, sources said.